CoenWarmer/elastic-review-tool/README.md

 ### Friction when reviewing in Kibana
 In addition to this, reviewing PRs at Kibana has friction.

-Reviewers look at static code.
+Reviewers tend to look at static code.
 Some reviewers go further and actually check out the branch and see how the feature behaves.

 I suspect that the reason for this is the amount of friction that a reviewer has to deal with in getting a Kibana PR ready to review.